nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEBUGGING_VSCODE.md

 This will create a `.vscode` folder in your project that contains a `launch.json` and a `tasks.json` file.

 Open the `launch.json` file and find the "console" property.
-This propety can have 1 of 3 values
+This property can have 1 of 3 values

 - **"integratedConsole"**: The output from statements such as `Console.WriteLine` will show up in a VS Code window called the Debug Console